 Just as you drink pure water, isn’t it vital to ensure the air you breath is also clean and pure?
 Everyone can benefit from breathing cleaner air, and many people suffer horribly because of air pollution.
 It’s common for people to spend 75% of their time in their home and the sources of air pollution in a home can be many.
 Air pollution can happen during immediate emergency situations, such as a gas leak.
 It can also be slow, chronic, and less apparent; as with out-gassing of paints, fabrics, and upholstery.
 There are also biological toxins such as dust mites, pet dander, mold and mildew.

 The variation in chemicals and pollutants can produce a range of effects.
 For some people, these pollutants bring on headaches, others experience sinus congestion or coughing, and allergic rhinitis is not unheard of.
-Arguably, most “elevated” attacks are the result of receiving a high dose of pollutants all at once, as may happen when painting in a non-ventilated room.
-But what about the allergies and asthma and other respiratory ailments that are exacerbated by constant low-dose exposure to air pollutants?
+Arguably, most “elevated” attacks are the result of exposure to multiple pollutants all at once, as may happen when painting in a non-ventilated room.
+But what about the allergies and asthma and other respiratory ailments that are exacerbated by constant exposure to air pollutants?

 The Argument for Ventilation